 Sharing what’s alive now is the path to discovering more deeply rooted issues.

-Let what’s alive right now, the most intense emotion (frustration, anger, depression, you name it), have the mic!
+Let what’s alive right now, the most intense emotion (burnout, anger, depression, you name it), have the mic!

 Whatever answer you give to “how are you,” your therapist will probably ask you to explore it further: What triggered the feelings you’re experiencing right now?